reactioncommerce/reaction-component-library/src/components/TextInput/v1/TextInput.md

 ### TextInput Overview

 #### General Usage
-The <code class="rsg-code-36">TextInput</code> component is used for collecting string form values.
+The `TextInput` component is used for collecting string form values.

 #### Component Usage
 There are two types of text inputs to choose from.
- - The sinlge line text input for single line form values.
+ - The single line text input for single line form values.
  - The multi line text input for multi line form values.

-Text inputs aslo have two styles of inputs.
+Text inputs also have two styles of inputs.
  - The default input style to be used on light backgrounds.
  - The dark input style to be used on dark backgrounds.